-These egg rolls are made with ground turkey and are absolutely yummy!
+These egg rolls with ground turkey are absolutely yummy!

 I learned how to make egg rolls one summer while staying with my aunt and cousin in the Netherlands.

 My aunt is from Thailand, and if my cousin and I wanted to eat, we had to cook.